l4r4ib/basicCalculator/README.md

 # basicCalculator
-basic calculator made using JavaScript
+basic calculator made using switch function in javascript currently only supports mouse click for input by  hovering over the keys